 Yes.
 Christmas trees are collected in January.
 Visit the trash webpage for more information.

-Township and School District information only, including organizations and agencies associated with the Township and School District, will be accepted for broadcast on the local origination channels/UDTV.
+Township information only, including organizations and agencies associated with the Township and School District, will be accepted for broadcast on the local origination channels/UDTV.
 Visit our UDTV webpage.

 UDTV is available for Township customers of Comcast and Verizon FiOS.
-Comcast Cable carries UDTV on channels 22 and 28.
-Verizon FiOS carries UDTV on channels 20 and 21.
+Comcast Cable carries UDTV-GOV on channel 22.
+Verizon FiOS carries UDTV-GOV on channel 21.
 More information about these services is available on the UDTV webpage.

 The UDTV broadcast schedule for the current week runs in the crawl at the bottom of the screen on UDTV.
 There is info about the township broadcasts on the township website at the UDTV webpage.